Skip to content

 • Think about what you would like to see as real outcomes arising from exploring this topic by tying these in with your developing sense of personal ministry.

-• Explore the relationship you see between the objectives you have created and your vision for ministry.
+• In no more than 500 words explore the relationship you see between the objectives you have created and your vision for ministry.

 Note: The term ministry is used here in the broadest possible sense and may relate to both ordained or non-ordained spheres of service/employment.
 Essentially it refers to where you see your talents/skills and abilities being used to support the spiritual well being of others.